Others/shredder/README.md

 - ready for fearless concurrency: works in multi-threaded contexts
 - safe: detects error conditions on the fly, and protects you from undefined behavior
 - limited stop-the world: regular processing will rarely be interrupted
-- concurrent collection: collection and destruction happens in the background
+- concurrent collection: collection happens in the background
+- concurrent destruction: destructors are run in the background

 `shredder` has the following limitations:
-- non-sync ergonomics: `Send` objects need a guard object
+- guarded access: `Gc` requires acquiring a guard
 - multiple collectors: multiple collectors do not co-operate
 - can't handle `Rc`/`Arc`: requires all `Gc` objects have straightforward ownership semantics
 - non static data: `Gc` cannot handle non 'static data (fix WIP)
+- no no-std support: The collector requires threading and other `std` features (fix WIP)
+- non-optimal performance: The collector needs to be optimized and parallelized further (fix WIP)

 Getting Started
 ---------------